 Vocals: Page, Trey, Mike

-Historian: Dan Purcell
+Historian: Dan Purcell (sausagemahoney)

-According to the liner notes for A Picture of Nectar, this pleasantly demented jig-like number was “originally written by Trey, Tom and Dave around ‘81,” and then “taken out, dusted off, and rearranged by Phish.”
-We have no known evidence of the song's original prep-school form, but the modern Phish arrangement opens with Fish setting a bouncy tempo on his woodblock, followed by some typically nimble, folksy guitar picking from Trey, shadowed delicately by Mike and Page.
+Trey didn’t give any clues about how “Glide” was arranged in its primal musical form, but the modern Phish arrangement of “Glide” opens with Fish setting a bouncy tempo on his woodblock.
+Trey follows with some typically nimble, folksy guitar picking, shadowed delicately by Mike and Page.
 The guitar melody eventually spirals into a pretty three-part harmony crooning some of the band’s most unapologetically joyful and affirmational lyrics.
-Because Phish is a band that loves odd juxtapositions of musical styles, after a second go-round of the guitar melody and lyrics, the song then plunges into mock-aggressive power chording and an ever-so-slightly sinister, metal-esque variation on the jig theme, before wrapping up with a final, a cappella reprise of the lyrics.
+Because Phish is a band that loves odd juxtapositions of musical styles, after a second go-round of the guitar melody and lyrics, the song then plunges into mock-aggressive power chording and a marginally sinister, metal-tinged variation on the jig theme, before wrapping up with a final, a cappella reprise of the lyrics.

 Much like “YEM” and its trampolines, “Glide” was accompanied by exercise glider antics at 1993 shows.
 Supposedly, the band ordered the gliders from a TV infomercial one night in a motel on tour.
 Although amusing (at least to the band), the gliders didn't offer a lot in terms of visual dynamics, particularly from the cheap seats of larger venues, and so haven’t been seen since ’93.
 Being a relatively concise composed tune, "Glide" tends not to vary much from one performance to another.
 Many versions contain a long pause before the tune's final note – check out 5/22/94, where the band pretends to fall asleep (complete with snoring) during the pause, before Trey eventually announces that "this number is called 'Whoomp, There It Is'."

-Although "Glide" has fallen into relative disuse since 1994, it seems clear that the band considers it a special treat, a way to show love for its fans during emotionally significant shows.
-"Glide" found a happy place in the greatest-hits setlist of the final pre-hiatus show on 10/7/00.
-After the hiatus ended, it hibernated for a year and a half; then, after one warm-up performance on 6/25/04, it popped up again during what was almost certainly the most emotional set the band has ever played – the second set of the official Last Phish Show of All Time on 8/15/04 at Coventry, right after the tear-stained "Velvet Sea."
-Unfortunately, the Coventry "Glide" was arguably the single most inept onstage moment of the band's long career, and rightly or wrongly came to symbolize all of the many things that went wrong during that star-crossed weekend.
-It was a terrible way for such a bright and positive song to go out.
+True to form as a shout-out from grateful band to blissed-out audience, "Glide" found a happy place in the greatest-hits setlist of the final pre-hiatus show on 10/7/00.
+After the band returned from its break, it hibernated for a year and a half; then, after one warm-up performance on 6/25/04, it popped up again during what was almost certainly the most emotional set the band has ever played – the second set of the official Last Phish Show of All Time on 8/15/04 at Coventry, right after the tear-stained "Velvet Sea."
+With all due respect to the weight undoubtedly bearing down on the band by that point, the Coventry "Glide" was arguably the single most inept onstage moment of the band's long career, and rightly or wrongly came to symbolize all of the many things that went wrong during that mud-caked weekend.
+It was a terrible way for such a bright and positive song (and band) to go out.

 You must be logged in to leave a comment!